 Secure Sling Bags

 Chances are you’re going to be carrying some pretty important stuff in your sling bag—and this time, we’re not talking about snacks.
-We mean your passport, keys, cash, and all that important stuff.
+We mean things like your passport, keys, and cash.
 While we do think some common sense can go a long way towards keeping your valuables safe on the road, we get that security features can help with overall peace of mind.
 Secure sling bags will likely have a number of features to prevent thieves from gaining quick access, including lockable zippers, hidden or lockable buckles, slash-proof straps, tear-proof fabrics, and RFID-blocking technology.

 The trade-off here is that most secure sling bags look like secure sling bags.
 They also weigh more than their less safe counterparts, and they won’t be quite as accessible.
 Still, peace of mind is peace of mind.

 The PacSafe Venturesafe X Anti-Theft Sling Pack is a tough sling that’s slash-proof, RFID-blocking, and lockable—with hidden pockets to boot!
 It’s heavier than its non-secure counterparts but should keep your stuff safe on the road.

 Camera Sling Bags

-When you want to snap pictures of your epic adventures but don’t plan on lugging around a full camera kit with different lenses and battery packs, a camera sling bag could be your new best friend (if you’re partial to point and shoot cameras than you can probably stick with any old sling bag).
-These slings allow you to carry a good amount of camera accessories (plus some snacks!) without having to be worn down by an entire backpack.
+When you want to snap pictures of your epic adventures but don’t plan on lugging around a full camera kit with different lenses and battery packs, a camera sling bag could be your new best friend.
+These allow you to carry a good amount of camera accessories without having to be worn down by an entire backpack.
+If you’re partial to point and shoot cameras, you can probably stick with any old sling bag, though camera-focused gear never hurts.

 Camera sling bags usually have soft internal padding, durable and weather-resistant external materials, some adjustable inserts/dividers, and lots of organization.
 Some even have multiple access points.
 Plus, they’re still sling bags, so getting to your gear is quick and easy.
 Sling the sling to your chest, zip it open, grab your camera, and you’re good to go.